Denver Broncos Primary Logo 1962 - 1969

 During that time, the Broncos introduced a new wordmark logo.
 It simply says “Broncos” in blue font.
 This wordmark logo lasted until 1996.

-In 1970, the Denver Broncos would adopt a logo that would last them for over two decades.
+In 1970, the Denver Broncos adopted a logo that would last them for over two decades.
 While they maintained the color scheme of the last logo, this logo was highlighted by a letter “D” in orange.
 A white horse is contained within the orange-colored “D.” One can see that there is steam coming out of the horse’s nose.
 The horse’s hind legs are in the air.

 During that same year, the Broncos updated their watermark logo.
 It consisted of a tiny “Denver” wordmark in orange.
 However, the bigger “BRONCOS” color in navy blue is the highlight of that magazine.